HasanAnorov/KanoChat/README.md

   - Light/Dark theme toggle.
   - Adjustable broadcast frequency (2.4 GHz / 5 GHz).

+## 🛠 Upcoming Features

+KanoMessenger is actively evolving.
+Two major features currently in development:

+- **Mesh Networking**
+  Build a resilient local mesh network so that devices can relay messages for each other.
+  This will extend the range of local communication beyond a single hotspot or Wi-Fi Direct group, enabling true peer-to-peer coverage across larger areas.

+- **Local Audio & Video Calling**
+  Real-time **voice and video calls** inside the same local network, with no Internet required.
+  This will complement text and file messaging with richer communication options.

 ---

 ## 📱 App Screens & Flow